surrealroad/alfred-reminders/README.md

 Changelog:

-Friday, 4 October 2013 – Compatbility with OS 10.9 Mavericks GM
-Wednesday, 18 September 2013 – Fix for non-gregorian date format Tuesday, 17 September 2013 – Updated q_workflow module to latest version
+Monday, 7 October 2013 – Added profiling to rtest; "r" with no arguments is now the same as "r all" Friday, 4 October 2013 – Compatbility with OS 10.9 Mavericks GM Wednesday, 18 September 2013 – Fix for non-gregorian date format Tuesday, 17 September 2013 – Updated q_workflow module to latest version